Glastonbury has a number of pubs including the 15th century George & Pilgrim. None have a wide range of beers, but most serve a few local ales.

 Serving local beers – Cheddar Ales Potholer and Butcombe Bitter – with a decent jukebox and seating outside at the back with views across the somerset levels.
 “Everybody’s rushing around going bloody nowhere”, I heard an old fellow say at the bar.
 The Riflemans is a haven from all that.

 (Update August 2014 – Temporary managers are currently at the Rifleman’s while Enterprise Inns looks for new tennants.
 It closed for a few months in 2013 which resulted in local musicians having to find a new place to play.
-As the pub currently has an uncertain future, it has apparently proved difficult to entice them back)
+As the pub currently has an uncertain future, it has apparently proved difficult to entice them back.
+The pub has had a nice lick of paint recently too)

 From here it’s a 5 minute walk to the top of the High Street, heading to the town centre.